What’s holding you back from living the life you want? We’ve all experienced negative thinking; it happens all the time.

 We may be hyper-self-conscious because we were constantly asked, “what will the others think?”

 We may have been raised to believe the world is hostile.

 We might believe we don’t possess the innate talent of a sibling or friend, or to believe things come easy for others but don’t come easy for us.
 We weren’t “born with it.”

-These limiting beliefs hold us back and keep us from what we want, and are constantly reinforced by our own stinking thinking.
+These limiting beliefs hold us back and keep us from what we want and are constantly reinforced by our own stinking thinking.

-We all use stinking thinking and denial to justify our behavior, avoid feelings and con others as well as ourselves.
-Denial, defensiveness, overgeneralization, minimizing, blaming and jumping to conclusions several examples of the stinking thinking to which we are vulnerable.
+We all use stinking thinking and denial to justify our behavior, avoid feelings, and con others as well as ourselves.
+Denial, defensiveness, overgeneralization, minimizing, blaming, and jumping to conclusions several examples of the stinking thinking to which we are vulnerable.
 When we don’t think clearly and cleanly, we are likely to minimize or even deny that our soft addictions pose problems.
 Stinking thinking prevents us from viewing our routines objectively and honestly.

 Stinking thinking is so pervasive we often don’t realize it exists.
 We think our stinking thoughts are facts, not arbitrary decisions based on faulty beliefs.
 Our distorted thoughts normalize our soft addiction routines.

 Stinking thinking becomes like a sea we live in.
 We’re like fish, not knowing water exists around them until they’re caught.
 Stinking thoughts lead us to indulge in soft addictions, defend the behavior, and deny any problem with our actions.
 Stinking thinking becomes a sort of soft addiction in itself—a habitual thought pattern that we return to repeatedly for diminishing returns.